Main content

 by: Lotta Kähkönen, Wibke Straube, and James Lórien MacDonald

 Our series of video interviews is based on collaboration between members of our working group and artists and cultural producers.
 Understanding the process of producing the interview series in this project took some time for us.
 Time became an essential element in our approach.
-We needed to give time to get to know each other, to understand each other’s ways of thinking and experiencing the world, and to fathom how each interview is shaped by different relational intensities.
-We have learned a lot about interviews as social, sensorial, and emotional encounters.
+We needed time to get to know each other, understand each other’s ways of thinking and experiencing the world, and fathom how different relational intensities shape each interview.
+We have learned a lot about interviews as social, sensory, and emotional encounters.

 But there are also other things involved in the dynamic assemblage taking place in the interview.
 Interviews are always situated, to use Donna Haraway’s (1988) wording.
 They take place in a certain time and place, involving particular social, political, economic, and cultural contexts.
 In addition, understanding ourselves as relational beings implicates an entanglement with others, which extends to the wider trans and queer community because the video interviews are shared online for the queer and trans community.
 The people we have interviewed are active in community building in various ways.
 The ways each discussion unfolds in front of the camera and microphones are influenced by the awareness of the importance of community, who is listening closely and affected by the interviewee’s views, memories, and experiences.
 The edited video interviews form a network, which binds others to action.